 Curbside pickup of a bulky item requires a $10 sticker.
 Residents with curbside trash pickup are allowed to put out ONE bulky item (for example: sofa, chair, mattress, box spring or carpet -- no appliances or electronics) per week.
 Read on...

 IPSWICH is plastic bag- and styrofoam-free!
 Bring your own bags!
 Businesses will be using alternatives to single-use plastic bags and styrofoam.Please note that trash bags are NOT affected by these bans.
 Find out more here.

 JRM strictly enforces the town’s disposal limit of one barrel or bag and places stickers on any trash or recycling not in compliance with town policy.

-Additional trash must be placed in an overthrow bag, available for $2 (in packs of 5 for $10) at Aubuchon Hardware, Conley's Drug, Cumberland Farms, Richdale, Shaw's and Tedford's Hardware.
+Additional trash must be placed in an overthrow bag, available for $2 (in packs of 5 for $10) at Aubuchon Hardware, Conley's Drug, Cumberland Farms, DJ's Variety, Richdale, Shaw's and Tedford's Hardware.

-The annual Household Hazardous Waste collection is held in September at the Transfer Station from 9-12.
-Residents can bring accepted household hazardous waste items to the Transfer Station during this annual September collection event.
+The 2019 Household Hazardous Waste (HHW) collection will be Saturday, September 21, 2019, at the Transfer Station from 9-12.
+Residents can bring accepted household hazardous waste itemsto this September event.

 Join the Curbside Composting Program